sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 long operating hours
 Research:

- IP ratings
+- IP ratings
- vibration resistance
+- vibration resistance
- temperature range
+- temperature range
- waterproofing
+- waterproofing
- dust protection
+- dust protection
- mounting
+- mounting
- cable protection
+- cable protection
- sensor cleaning
+- sensor cleaning
- maintenance
+- maintenance

-44. Power Research
+## 44. Power Research
 Research:

- vehicle power supply
+- vehicle power supply
- voltage conversion
+- voltage conversion
- power consumption
+- power consumption
- battery backup
+- battery backup
- surge protection
+- surge protection
- thermal management
+- thermal management
- emergency shutdown
+- emergency shutdown

-45. Mine Connectivity Research
+## 45. Mine Connectivity Research
-Do not assume:
+The following should not be assumed:

 “There will be Wi-Fi everywhere.”
 Research actual mine communication conditions.
 Ask:

- Is cellular available?
+- Is cellular available?
- Is 4G available?
+- Is 4G available?
- Is 5G available?
+- Is 5G available?
- Is Wi-Fi available?
+- Is Wi-Fi available?
- Is private network infrastructure available?
+- Is private network infrastructure available?
- Are there dead zones?
+- Are there dead zones?
- Can the system work offline?
+- Can the system work offline?
- What happens if communication fails?
+- What happens if communication fails?
 A good system should probably degrade gracefully:

 NETWORK AVAILABLE